 How long does it take to plan a retreat?

 For a local/non-international retreat, I recommend planning your retreat 4-6 months out.
 For international, you’ll want at least 6 months, but likely up to a year to plan.
 You want to make sure you can get your venue of choice, popular ones can fill up fast, so it’s better to plan in advance than leave til last minute!
 This also gives you lots of time to launch and get butts in the seats!

 How far in advance should I launch my retreat?

 You definitely want to allow enough time for marketing to make sure your retreat fills.
 Here’s the launch timeline I recommend

 How much money can I make from retreats?

-I’m going to keep this nice and simple and tell you “it depends”.. and that when I was creating Your First Retreat I interviewed over 25 retreat leaders in the coaching and online biz industry, and their profits (after all expenses plus their own travel etc paid for) ranged from $500-8000 per retreat, with an average of about $4k.
-Is this typical.
-Who knows.
-I go into WAY more detail about pricing retreats in the course, and a lot of profit depends on smart planning and good marketing!
-But YES, you can make money, and NO, you won’t be pulling in 6 figures from retreats.
+I’m going to keep this nice and simple and tell you “it depends.”
+When I created Your First Retreat I interviewed over 25 retreat leaders in the coaching and online biz industry, and their profits (after all expenses plus their own travel, etc. was paid for) ranged from $500-$8000 per retreat, with an average of about $4k.

 Do you recommend bringing on a partner?